Skip to main content

 • The directory contains all the necessary artifacts.

-• Running geoengine workers shows the worker “sg-pgpt-gen”, and that it is enabled for the correct plugin.
+• Running geoengine workers shows the worker “sg-pgpt-gen”.

 Step 4: Verifying in GIS Platform